Application: Engine Waste Heat Recovery

 Power Output: 90 kWe (3 units)

-The installation in Unalaska is ElectraTherm’s first orc prime power application on diesel gensets, and ElectraTherm anticipates repeatable opportunities in remote locations where there are diesel reliant rural populations.
-At the site, hot water enters the Power+ Generators, where it heats a working fluid into pressurized vapor.
+At the site, hot water enters the ORC system where it heats a working fluid into pressurized vapor.
 As the vapor expands, it drives ElectraTherm’s patented twin screw power block, which spins an electric generator and produces power.
-All three ORC generators utilize one cooling loop, sea water with an input temperature of 45°F.
+All three ORC generators utilize one cooling loop, sea water with an inlet temperature of 45°F.

 “I left ElectraTherm [training] with a 100% satisfaction in the product that we have received and the support that comes along with the purchase.
 ElectraTherm is taking a business approach that tends to have been forgotten today: quality and service first.
 ElectraTherm’s upfront approach, product quality, customer service and attention to detail far exceed any industry standard.”

 -Matthew Scott, Electrical Engineering Technician for City of Unalaska

 To stay up to date with ElectraTherm and the latest waste heat news, subscribe to our newsletter here.

 ElectraTherm by BITZER Group provides world-class waste heat recovery solutions by utilizing the Organic Rankine Cycle along with proprietary technologies to convert low-temperature heat into clean power.
 ElectraTherm’s simple and effective solutions generate clean electricity, boost efficiency, reduce energy costs, and decrease emissions – with no additional fuel consumption.
 Having shipped over 100 ORC units to over 13 countries clocking over 2,000,000 hours of operations, ElectraTherm is a global leader in small-scale waste heat recovery.